- Roomy interior for the size

 The 2019 Mercedes-Benz A-Class splits the brand’s compact sedan lineup in two.
 The A-Class offers the looks of a more traditional sedan, while the carryover CLA-Class has the swoopier lines of a coupe-like sedan.
 It is offered in just one trim level called A220, though high-performance A35 and A45 models are in the works.

-Due to hit dealers in late 2018, the 2019 A-Class is offered as just one model, the A220, in front- or all-wheel-drive configurations.
+The 2019 A-Class is offered as just one model, the A220, in front- or all-wheel-drive configurations.
 Its lone engine is a 2.0-liter turbo-4 rated at 188 horsepower and 221 pound-feet of torque.
 Power flows to the front or all four wheels via a 7-speed dual-clutch automatic transmission.

 The EPA hasn’t yet rated the 2019 A-Class, but Mercedes says the slippery shape should help fuel efficiency.
 The A-Class has a 0.22 coefficient of drag, according to the automaker, among the lowest for a production car.